Minnesota may bypass governor on voter ID law

-MINNEAPOLIS Minnesota's Republican-led legislature on Wednesday advanced plans to bypass Democratic Governor Mark Dayton and let voters decide if the state should adopt a controversial voter photo ID requirement that he rejected last year.
+MINNEAPOLIS Minnesota's Republican-controlled House took a step toward bypassing Democratic Gov. Mark Dayton to pass a voter ID law that he has already vetoed once, voting on party lines on Wednesday to have voters settle the controversial issue.

-The state House early on Wednesday approved a proposed constitutional amendment that would require photo IDs at the polls and a Senate committee voted on Wednesday afternoon to advance a proposed amendment to the full Senate.
+The House approved the proposed amendment that would require photo IDs at the polls by a 72 to 62 vote after hours of debate, sending it to the state Senate where Republicans also hold a majority.

-The votes, both on party lines, put Minnesota and its closely divided electorate squarely within a national movement by Republican-controlled state legislatures to enact more restrictive voter ID laws.
-Democrats contend that the laws are aimed at keeping their supporters such as minorities and the elderly from the polls.
+The state Senate's rules committee was scheduled to take up the photo ID amendment proposal at a meeting on Wednesday.

-If voters approve, Minnesota would be the second state to adopt a voter photo ID requirement by constitutional amendment.
-Mississippi voters approved a voter ID ballot initiative in 2011 that has not yet taken effect.
+The vote puts Minnesota and its closely divided electorate squarely within a national movement by Republican-controlled state legislatures to enact more restrictive voter ID laws that Democrats contend are aimed at keeping their supporters from the polls.

 Several states have enacted voter photo ID laws since the start of 2011 including Texas, Wisconsin, Kansas and Pennsylvania, though the U.S. Justice Department has blocked the Texas law and a state judge has blocked the Wisconsin law.